Polyrize raises $4M for its next-gen authorization platform – TechCrunch

 Tel Aviv-based Polyrize, which is coming out of stealth today, is tackling this problem by providing enterprises with a secure, proxyless authorization platform that gives enterprises the ability to better manage how its employees can access third-party SaaS services.
 The company also today announced that it has raised a $4 million seed round led by Glilot Capital Partners .

-“Today’s enterprise security teams fly blind post login,” said Kobi Samboursky, co-Founder & Managing Partner at Glilot Capital Partners.
+“Today’s enterprise security teams fly blind post-login,” said Kobi Samboursky, co-founder and managing partner at Glilot Capital Partners.
 “They simply lack the tools to understand who has access to what, and why.
 As emphasis is moving toward cloud and Zero Trust, access becomes the last defense line.
 When we first met Nati and the team, we were immediately aligned with their vision and mission of securing authorization.
 We are thrilled to have the company join our portfolio and to play a role in its growth and success for years to come.”

 The service continuously authorizes identities across SaaS and IaaS platforms ranging from Google’s G Suite and Office 365 to Box, Slack and GitHub .